-- Limit data retention – We never store any data for longer than strictly necessary and respect the recommendations of EU Data Protection Authorities on cookies and digital advertising.
+- Limit data retention – We do not store any data for longer than strictly necessary for the purpose of our services and respect the recommendations of EU Data Protection Authorities on cookies and digital advertising.

 - Respect data ownership – your data always remains your data.

 Consumers can easily opt-out of Criteo’s service by clicking on the Ad Choices link on the ad, and learn about why they are seeing the ad.
 Once a user opts-out of Criteo services, all collected information will be deleted or made irretrievable, including any user data that you have on-boarded as part of a Criteo product campaign.

 Privacy by Design

 At Criteo privacy is our guiding principle.
 The examples above are only a small part of our privacy practices.
 We go to great lengths to protect and process data in compliance with applicable Privacy and Data Protection Laws.
 This includes the GDPR.

 Our product teams develop every feature with privacy in mind; it’s the cornerstone of Privacy by Design, a sophisticated approach that ensures an industry-leading level of safety for marketers and consumers alike.
 You can learn more about our Privacy By Design approach here, at Privacy by Design: A Fundamental and Innovative Approach to Privacy.

 Criteo believes protecting consumers’ privacy and being clear and transparent about business practices is of primary importance to all.
 When customers understand exactly how their information is being used and are given control over their personal browsing data, it strengthens their trust in and loyalty to a company.